azizzaeny/study-group/readme.md

 **What is this project About?**
-- This project is about learning the concept of MANEST (Mongo, Angular, Nest, Typescript), we will go through all of the concept by applying it in real cases of study-group.
+> This project is about learning the concept of MANEST (Mongo, Angular, Nest, Typescript), we will go through all of the concept by applying it in real cases of study-group.

 **What is study group?**
- - Study group is online collaborating web application where members can create a course/study publicly or privately. when a study created privately the author of the study can share and allow certain member to see the study.
+> Study group is online collaborating web application where members can create a course/study publicly or privately. when a study created privately the author of the study can share and allow certain member to see the study.

 **The challange**
-- 1.Our task is to get familliarize with bellow concept.
+- Our task is to get familliarize with bellow concept.
   - local setup (angular, nest, mongo)
   - CLI (angular, nest),
   - routing & navigation (angular)